mrookiiheya-arch/kotodama-os/README.md

 Kotodama OS is an architectural layer designed to provide **behavioral consistency** and **intentional interaction control** for Large Language Models (LLMs).

-Unlike traditional approaches that rely on prompt engineering or fine-tuning,
-Kotodama OS introduces a **non-reflexive deliberation layer** that operates externally to the model, enabling stable behavior across long-term interactions.
+Unlike approaches that rely primarily on prompt engineering or fine-tuning, Kotodama OS proposes a **non-reflexive deliberation layer** that operates externally to the model, aiming to support **stable behavior across long-term interactions**.

-- **No Retraining Required:**
+### No Retraining Required

 Kotodama OS does not modify the underlying model weights or internal architecture of the LLM.
-  Instead of retraining or fine-tuning, it operates as an external control layer
+Instead of retraining or fine-tuning, it operates as an **external control layer** that can govern:
-  that governs behavioral consistency and interaction flow outside the model itself.

-- **Reduces Persona Drift:**
+- behavioral consistency
+- interaction flow
+- response temperature (distance / tone)

+### Reduces Persona Drift (Design Goal)

-  Maintains values, tone, and decision tendencies across extended conversations
+Aims to maintain **values, tone, and decision tendencies** across extended conversations.

-- **Intentional Design:**
+### Intentional Design

-  Moves beyond reactive text generation toward structured conversational behavior
+Moves beyond reactive text generation toward **structured conversational behavior**.

 ---